rossana87/Project_3_Wanderlust/README.md

 }
 ```

-* Moving to the next endpoint `/destinations/:destinationId` , in this function I would like to get only one single destination.
+* Moving to the next endpoint `/destinations/:destinationId`.
 For this one as well, all users can access the collection of one single destination.
 The function starts by destructuring the `destinationId` parameter from the `req.params` object.
 This is the ID of the destination that we are fetching.
-Here as well the GET request method has been used, but we are looking for the destination with the method `findById()`.
+The GET request method has been used, but I was looking for the destination with the method `findById()`.
 If no destination has been found under that Id, it will show an error when testing.
-Otherwise it will return with the destination that we are looking for.
+Otherwise it will return with the destination that I was looking for.

 ```js
 export const displaySingleDestination = async (req, res) => {